 You are able to make a request to correct your personal information by contacting our Privacy Officer, or by telephoning or emailing us with your corrected information.
-In some limited circumstances your request may be refused or partially refused.

 Procedure if your request to access or correct is refused

 There may be limited circumstances where your request is refused or partially refused.
-If this occurs we will give you a written notice that sets out:
+If this occurs, we will give you a written notice that sets out:

-- The reasons for the refusal, including the reasons why access cannot be granted in an alternative way (except where it would be unreasonable to provide those reasons);
+a) The reasons for the refusal, including the reasons why access cannot be granted in an alternative way (except where it would be unreasonable to provide those reasons);

-- How to make a complaint about the refusal; and
+b) How to make a complaint about the refusal; and

-- Any other matter as prescribed by the regulations.
+c) Any other matter as prescribed by the regulations.
 If your request to correct your personal information is refused you have the option of submitting a statement associated with your personal information.
 For more information contact our Privacy Officer.